 Always keep a list of long-tail keywords to help you optimize your pages.
 What is a long-tail keyword?
 Something like “inbound marketing agency silicon valley” as opposed to just “inbound marketing.”
 A long-tail keyword is more specific to your business and easier to rank for than shorter, broader terms.

-Using long-tail keywords in the right places throughout your website increases page rank which ultimately means more visitors.
+Using long-tail keywords in the right places throughout your website increases page rank which can ultimately lead to better traffic numbers and more visitors.
 Once you have your list of keywords, follow these key on-page SEO techniques:

 1) Create Effective Page Titles